- In Nebraska, Medicare beneficiaries who struggle to afford their premiums may be eligible for help through a Medicare Savings Program (MSP).

 Estate recovery in Nebraska

-A state’s Medicaid agency is required to recover what it paid for LTSS and related medical costs while a beneficiary was 55 or older.
+A state’s Medicaid agency is required to recover what it paid for long-term care related costs while a beneficiary was 55 or older.
 The law allows states to also pursue estate recovery against enrollees who did not receive LTSS.
 This is called estate recovery.

 Nebraska has chosen to recover the cost of all Medicaid benefits received beginning at the age of 55.
 This means the state pursues estate recovery against enrollees in that age group who received Medicaid coverage for services like primary care or hospitalizations.
 And under the state’s current rules, Medicaid expansion enrollees who are 55 or older will also be subject to Medicaid estate recovery when they pass away (Medicaid expansion takes effect in Nebraska in October 2020).
 Nebraska will also recover from the estates of younger enrollees who were institutionalized.